Majestic vistas, incredible wildlife, and an easy hike that will take your breath away? The Skyline Trail in Cape Breton has all this and more.

-If you are short on time or hiking with small children and want an easier walk, stay to the left at the first fork.and hike out to the headlands and back.
+If you are short on time or hiking with small children and want an easier walk, stay to the left at the first fork and hike out to the headlands and back instead of doing the hike as a loop.
 This is a much easier, 4.3-mile hike, on gravel and wooden boardwalks.
 Once you have soaked in the vistas on the headland, simply retrace your steps back to the parking area.

 Where to Stay near the Skyline Trail

-Chéticamp and Pleasant Bay are just about equidistant from the Skyline Trail, but Chéticamp is bigger, with a better selection of hotels.
-We have great luck using Trivago to find deals on hotel rooms, and we use AirBnB when we need more room.
+Chéticamp and Pleasant Bay are just about equidistant from the Skyline Trail in Cape Breton, but Chéticamp is bigger, with a better selection of hotels and restaurants.

 Getting to Cape Breton, Nova Scotia